AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 of such a constant and will instead raise a warning to indicate that its use has not been analysed.]

-.. todo:: This restriction will be lifted in a future release of this document.
+.. todo:: Lift restriction that non-preelaborable constants are not subject
+          to flow analysis.
+To be completed in a post-Release 1 version of this document.

 Derived Types and Classes